-Abelow the legal limit of speed.-Cleveland Plain Dealer.
-The Dangers It cannot be denied To Health that shapely, chubin Bare Legs. by legs look most cunning and invitation of the pink bareness when only half stockings or socks are worn, and it is usually the mother who will not allow her baby to touch the floor for fear it will take cold, who is utterly oblivious of a possibility of harm happening from exposing those little uncovered legs on cold spring and autumn days.
-There is always danger and monace to a child's health in not properly protecting the legs and fest.
+veland Plain Dealer.
+The Dangers It cannot be denled To Health that shapely, chub-in Bare Legs. by legs look most cunning and invit-ing in their pink bareness when only half stockings or socks are worn, and it is usually the mother who will not allow her baby to touch the floor for fear it will take cold, who is utterly oblivious of a possibility of harm hap-pening from exposing those little un-covered legs on cold spring and aut-umn days.
+There is always danger and menace to a child's health in not properly protecting the legs and feet.
 It is the cause of many colds and sore throats.
-Cold extremities also seriously interface with good digestion and sow seeds of rheumatism.
-In warm weather the probability is that no harm will result from the wearins of socks, but think of the annoyance to the child in consequence of this pretty fashion.
-Those pretty legs make a dainty feast for mosquitoes and other insects.
+Cold extremities also seri-ously interfere with good digestion and sow seeds of rheumatism.
+In warm weather the probability is that no harm will result from the wearing of socks, but think of the annoyance to the child in consequence of this pretty fashion.
+Those pretty legs make a dainty feast for mosquitoos and other insects.
 Do you think the child enjoys this?
-True, a maguito can blie through stockings, but 1 do not think the would blie manty so often were he not tempted by the sight of the bare and tonder Hesh.
-Then there are scratches and bruises from bushes, briers, etc. these would be far less if the legs were properly protected by stockings.-Markanpa Wheeler in Harper's Hazar.
+True, a mosquito can bite through stockings, but I do not think he would bite nearly so of socks, but this of the anney noe to the through stockings, but I do not think he would bite nearly so often were he not tempted by the sight of the bare and tender flesh.
+Then there are scratches and bruises from bushes, briers, etc., these would be far less if the legs were properly protected by stockings.-Marianna Wheeler in Harper's Bazar.